-For example, without a zone change, it appears that the current zoning might not allow a restaurant or a café on the property.
-But upon closer examination, some uses are allowed, that are indeed quite “similar in character and impact” to a small restaurant or café.
-Here are some of the “Permitted Uses” and the “Use Permit Uses” listed by Shasta County… Some of these uses are “similar in character and impact” to a small restaurant or an internet coffee shop, etc.
+For example, at first glance (without a zone change), it appears that the current BBCLT farm property zoning might not allow a restaurant or a café on the property.
+BUT, upon closer examination, some uses are allowed, that are indeed quite “similar in character and impact” to a small restaurant or café.
+Here are some of the “Permitted Uses” and the “Use Permit Uses” listed by Shasta County… Some of these uses are “similar in character and impact” to a small restaurant or an internet coffee shop, etc.!

 RR Zone “Permitted Uses” and “Use Permit Uses”:

 Two Residences, Farming, Livestock, Farm Product Sales, Group Foster Home, Church, Dog Kennel, Large Animal Vet, Golf Course, Wholesale Nursery or Greenhouse, Commercial Riding Stables, Pet Cemetery, Small Winery, Logging Contractor’s Yard.